 - There are also rental cars available from the airport, if you prefer to drive yourself.

 Will I fit in?
 What if I don't run a lot?
-How old is everyone who usually goes?
+How old is everyone?

 - Yes!
 You WILL fit right in!